darinz/DL/02_Neural_Network/03_activation_functions.md

 - **Computational efficiency**: Impacts training speed
 - **Task-specific**: Choose based on problem requirements
 - **Empirical testing**: Best activation function may vary by task

+> **Keep exploring!**
+> Try new activation functions, visualize their effects, and experiment with different architectures to see what works best for your data and task.

 Activation functions are crucial components that determine the learning capacity and training dynamics of neural networks.
 Understanding their properties helps in designing effective architectures for different tasks.